Nicclassy/RandomReminder/README.md

 - [ ] English (American), English (Australian) and Italian localisations
 - [ ] App and menu bar icons
 - [ ] A interactive, high fidelity Figma prototype

+## Acknowledgements
+RandomReminder is possible thanks to OSS.
+SwiftUI tutorials and guides for macOS development are very limited compared to resources for iOS development, thus RandomReminder is only possible because of the people who willingly and voluntarily share open-source macOS software from which I can learn how to use SwiftUI.
+More proper acknowledgements will be added later.

+A very special thank you goes to a particular conversation I had with someone important which resulted in this app's conception.

 > [!WARNING]
 > RandomReminder is incomplete in its functionality and documentation and is still being developed.
 Features—especially UI designs—are subject to change.